 The background of the situation is rather simple... nine years ago (2003) Charleston, South Carolina experienced one of the largest real estate growths the city had ever seen.
-Being a destination city drew tourist to want to either move to Charleston or to have a vacation home located there.
-In the industry of multi-family building there were limited names to meet these ever growing needs.
-At the time demands were high and product was low.
-New companies that were leaders in the multi-family building industry entered in to the market for Charleston.
-With so many new projects, companies scrambled to gather as many employees, sub contractors, and materials as they could.
-When there is a massive push to expedite product and there is a lack of personal commitment to the final outcome there will always be oversight and room for error.
+Being a destination city drew tourists to want to either move to Charleston or to have a vacation home located there.
+In the industry of multi-family building, there were limited names to meet these ever-growing needs.
+At the time demands were high and the product was low.
+New companies that were leaders in the multi-family building industry entered into the market for Charleston.
+With so many new projects, companies scrambled to gather as many employees, subcontractors, and materials as they could.
+When there is a massive push to expedite a product and there is a lack of personal commitment to the final outcome there will always be oversight and room for error.
 That is exactly what took place as I entered into the picture with several condominium projects.

 Moving ahead seven years, the room for error reared its ugly head.
 Over the course of seven years, the condominiums that companies had been in a mad rush to complete were full of homeowners living enjoyable lives.
 My position with the company had been to cover the areas of quality control, homeowner liaison, and repairs from a remediation standpoint.
 I started to notice that water intrusion was becoming consistent on several projects in areas that were associated with the exterior design and stucco application.
 Through due diligence and active involvement in a swift resolution, the builder determined that all stucco must be removed, sheathing repaired, window reinstallation and a new waterproofing application installed on four condo projects.
 During this process there was the ever-growing battle of keeping homeowners happy, praying weather would cooperate, project funds from insurance claims to keep coming in, and that in the end the recladding of the stucco would address all of the concerns.